0

 Q4: How do I connect a TON wallet

-Add TON Connect JS or the React UI component and follow the handshake flow.
+Add TON Connect JS or use the React UI component for seamless wallet integration.
+Follow the updated handshake flow for secure wallet connections and transaction management.

 Q5: What is the difference between a Mini App and a bot

-A bot is chat-first.
-A Mini App renders a full UI inside Telegram and communicates with the bot.
-See our detailed comparison.
+A bot is chat-first, providing basic message interactions.
+A Mini App renders a full UI inside Telegram and can integrate with bots for richer experiences.
+For more detailed comparisons, check out our comparison guide.

 Conclusion